Our Board Leadership

 Stan’s interest in law, and the lure of Washington, DC, led him to become a member of the office of the Legislative Counsel of the House of Representatives, a group of nonpartisan lawyers who draft legislation for Members and Committees of the House.
 His focus was on the development of tax legislation from the late 1970s into the early 2000s.
 Stan and his wife Lynn initially retired to the mountains of far-western Maryland for 15 years before moving to Staunton.
 Stan and Lynn enjoy ice cream from Kline’s, bicycling, and their grandchildren.
 Stan brings to the Arcadia Project a wealth of knowledge about buildings and systems having renovated numerous properties over many years.

-Secretary
+Chance Crawford, Secretary

 Chance Crawford is a mechanical engineer graduate of Virginia Tech.
 Previously employed as a design engineer for Dynamic Aviation in Bridgewater, VA he currently works at Provides US as their newest ME.
 His responsibilities include designing test gauges/fixtures and production optimization.
 Poetry or wordsmithing has been his passion since he was involved in “oratorical” recitals at Mary Baldwin with the “MAP” program in grade school.
 The attractions to wordplay and thought-provoking metaphors lead him to his current hobby as a Hip Hop artist / audio engineer.
 His current goal with his music is to promote creative free-thinking in the world and for the upcoming youth and to continue being a positive influence for creatives in the area.